Aug 15

 How to do work that you care about

-The key is to use your skills only on projects that mean something to you personally.
+The key is to use your skills on projects that mean something to you personally.
+To attract only clients with whom you resonate, working on projects that you're intrinsically motivated by.

 In an ideal world, you wouldn't just be hired to create a logo or design a website.
 You would proactively seek clients and projects that make an impact on things that you care about.

 The idea is to connect your passion for graphic design to something else that stirs your interests.
-You could be a branding specialist for golf courses, a packaging designer for vegan food brands or an illustrator of Victorian townhouses.
+You could be a branding specialist for golf products, a packaging designer for vegan food brands or an illustrator of interesting pieces of architecture.

 There are buyers in every part of the market.
-Your task as a creative service provider is to link up what you can do with some specific, personal interest.
-This is your niche, your little segment of the market to own.
+Your task as a creative service provider is to link up what you can do with a personal interest.

-Finding your graphic design niche is easier than you might think, but it does require that you follow a process.
+Finding your graphic design niche is easier than you might think, but it requires that you follow a process.
 Luckily for you, I've mapped this out:

 1. Look back into your past